Safari Journal

 · Family Travel · admin

-It is one of the most common questions we get from families: what age is right?
-The answer depends on the child, the lodge, and what kind of experience you are looking for.
-Having spent years working at family lodges — and now being a parent myself — here is my honest take.
+It is one of the questions families ask us most: what age is right?
+The answer depends on the child, the lodge and the kind of trip you want.
+I spent years working at family lodges, and I am a parent now myself, so here is my honest take.

 The Lodge Rules

-Most private game reserves have minimum age restrictions for game drives, typically from no restriction at all to a minimum of six or twelve years old.
-However, many of the best family lodges have found brilliant ways around this.
-Tswalu gives every group a private vehicle — so even toddlers can join.
-Sabi Sabi Bush Lodge welcomes all ages and runs a dedicated EleFun Centre.
-Madikwe Lelapa was literally built for families.
+Most private reserves set a minimum age for game drives, anywhere from none at all to six or twelve years.
+Many of the best family lodges have found clever ways around it.
+Tswalu gives every group a private vehicle, so even toddlers can come along.
+Sabi Sabi Bush Lodge takes all ages and runs a dedicated EleFun Centre.
+Madikwe’s Lelapa was built for families from the ground up.

 Ages 0 to 3: Possible, But Limited

-Travelling with babies and toddlers is absolutely possible, but the experience will be built more around the lodge than the game drives.
-Many lodges offer excellent childcare, so parents can head out on drives while little ones are looked after.
-The key is choosing a lodge that genuinely caters for this age group.
+Travelling with babies and toddlers works, but the trip revolves around the lodge rather than the game drives.
+Many lodges offer genuinely good childcare, so parents can head out while the little ones stay behind in safe hands.
+The trick is choosing a lodge that truly caters to this age group.

 Ages 4 to 7: The Sweet Spot Begins

-Children in this age range are old enough to sit still on a game drive, understand what they are seeing, and genuinely engage with the bush.
-They are also prime candidates for junior ranger programmes — tracking, bug collecting, learning animal sounds.
-Lodges like Sabi Sabi, Singita Ebony and Phinda Mountain Lodge all have structured programmes.
+Children in this range are old enough to sit still on a drive, take in what they are seeing and engage with the bush.
+They are also ready for junior ranger programmes: tracking, collecting bugs, learning animal calls.
+Sabi Sabi, Singita Ebony and Phinda Mountain Lodge all run structured versions.

 Ages 8 and Up: Full Safari Experience

-From around eight years old, most children can handle the full safari experience — early mornings, long drives, and patience at sightings.
-Many lodges offer mini-ranger courses, bush survival skills and tracking training.
+From about eight, most children can manage the full experience: early starts, longer drives and patience at a sighting.
+Many lodges add mini-ranger courses, bush survival skills and tracking lessons.

 Practical Tips

-Consider malaria when choosing your destination.
-Madikwe and parts of the Eastern Cape are malaria-free, removing one of the biggest concerns for parents.
-Choose a lodge with flexible scheduling.
-And most importantly, manage your expectations — a family safari is about watching your child’s face when they see an elephant for the first time.
+Factor in malaria when you choose a destination.
+Madikwe and parts of the Eastern Cape are malaria-free, which removes one of the biggest worries for parents, as our guide to malaria-free reserves explains.
+Pick a lodge with flexible scheduling.
+And keep your expectations realistic: a family safari is really about your child’s face the first time they see an elephant.
 That moment alone is worth the trip.

-We have extensive experience planning family safaris across all age groups.
-View our family safari options or contact us to discuss what would work best for your family.
+We plan family safaris across every age group.
+See our family safari options, or contact us to talk through what would suit yours.

 Tags: #Kids#Malaria Free